Emergency HVAC Merced

 To heat your home efficiently:

 • Lower Your Thermostat: Set your thermostat to a lower temperature when you are away or asleep.
-Consider installing a smart thermostat for precise temperature control.
+Programmable thermostats automate this process, helping you save money.

 • Seal Air Leaks: Seal gaps and cracks around windows, doors, and other openings to prevent heat loss.